telerik/blazor-docs/components/multiselect/overview.md

 ### Styling and Appearance

-The following parameters enable you to customize the appearance of the Blazor MultiSelect:
+The following parameters enable you to customize the [appearance]({%slug multiselect-appearance%}) of the Blazor MultiSelect:

 @[template](/_contentTemplates/dropdowns/features.md#styling)

-You can find more options for customizing the MultiSelect styling in the [Appearance article]({%slug multiselect-appearance%}).
+>tip To learn more about the appearance, anatomy, and accessibility of the MultiSelect, visit the [Progress Design System documentation](www.telerik.com/design-system/docs/components/multiselect/)—an information portal offering rich component usage guidelines, descriptions of the available style variables, and globalization support details.

 ### Popup settings